solid-layer/solid-layer/README.md

 ## Contributing

+Please install [ZendHub](https://www.zenhub.io/) and grant phalconslayer, you should be able to see our boards and burndown, it is something like a trello board

 You can pull the updated branch ``dev``, create a pull request of your forked update, issues should be reported using GitHub's Issues and all security concerns should be emailed to ``daison12006013@gmail.com`` promptly.

 Thanks to all [contributors](https://github.com/phalconslayer/slayer/graphs/contributors).